Chesterville, Ontario: World War II

-Korean War and Later Engagements
+Korean War and later engagements

-During the Korean War, Private Curtis A. Hayes (1929-1951) of the Princess Patricia's Canadian Light Infantry, who had grown up south of Chesterville, was one of the ten Canadians killed at the Battle of Kapyong.
+During the Korean War, Private Curtis Archie Hayes (1929–1951) of the Princess Patricia's Canadian Light Infantry, who had grown up south of Chesterville, was one of the ten Canadians killed in action at the Battle of Kapyong.

+Major James W. Clement (1931–1970) of Virginia, was the son of a Chesterville native and a nephew of Pte.
+James A. Clement who was killed in 1917.
+Major Clement joined the United States Air Force and was killed on active duty in Vietnam.

-Men and women from Chesterville have since served in United Nations and NATO Peacekeeping missions around the world, and during the War in Afghanistan (2001-2021).
+Men and women from Chesterville and district have since served in United Nations and NATO Peacekeeping missions around the world, and during the War in Afghanistan (2001-2021) and the newest generation of Chestervillians continue the legacy of military service.

-War Memorials
+War memorials

 On 10 November 1957, the Chesterville Legion unveiled the cenotaph on the grounds of the Community Hall (1 Mill Street) to honour those lost during the World Wars.
 Forty years later in 1997, the cenotaph was moved to a park on Queen Street and expanded to include wings on each side with names of local soldiers who died in World War I and II and the Korean War.
 It was unveiled on 28 September 1997 and in November of that year, the park was renamed Veterans Memorial Park.

 In the spring and summer of 2015, the park was updated and a new pathway, flag pole, and benches were installed, along with extra floodlights and shrubbery.
+A new black granite monument was erected beside the original cenotaph and features the names of all the local veterans who served in the World Wars, Korea, NATO and UN missions, and Afghanistan.
 Part of this project also included relocating the Nation Valley Cenotaph to the park, which was completed in August.
 The Nation Valley Cenotaph was originally unveiled on 23 August 1922 on the grounds of Nation Valley Public School (S.S.
 No. 5) on River Road, west of Chesterville.